 Gross Sales: The total of sales, before adding taxes, and before subtracting any discounts or returns.

 Returns: Total value of all product returns.
 Note: this does not include voided sales.

 Net Sales: Gross Sales minus Discounts and Returns, before tax is applied.

 Each of the above is further broken down by Marijuana, which is the total of all marijuana products sold, and Paraphernalia, which is the total of all other product sales.
-See our article on Product Types for further details on marijuana vs non-marijuana products.

 The next section shows a breakdown of taxes collected.
 If you have multiple tax rates, you'll see a total collected for each, as well as a grand total of all taxes collected.

 Net Tender Breakdown: the net total of all funds collected, separated by payment type.
 Taxes, discounts, and returns are all factored into these totals.

 Paid In/Out: Total amounts paid in, paid out, and dropped from all registers during the specified time frame.

 The Monthly Tax Report shows applicable sales, tax collected, and tax owed for each tax rate you've set up.
 By default, you'll see the most recently ended month.
 Select any past month and year to view historical tax breakdowns.